 Recently I was looking for another way to include kale in some of our gluten-free meals.
 Kale is a powerhouse of nutrition to use in a healthy gluten-free diet.
 We’ve eaten kale in salads, had it steamed and braised, and even baked it into chips.
-I decided this time to include kale in another of our favorite dishes, a “skillet dinner.”
+I decided this time to include kale, zucchini and fusilli in another of our favorite dishes, a gluten-free skillet dinner.

 You probably know what a “skillet dinner” is, but my personal definition is that it’s a quick skillet-full of several nutritious gluten-free things that I have on hand, including meat, if you want it.

 In my home, an ideal “skillet dinner” satisfies everyone at my table.
 Plus, it is fairly easy to clean up.
-(I especially like the “easy-to-clean-up” part.
-J)
+(I especially like the “easy-to-clean-up” part!)

 With the addition of some leftover chicken, pork, beef or ham, this dinner will be even more popular with the “big eaters” at the table.

 To make a version for a gluten-free and low carb diet, I would simply omit the pasta and double the zucchini.